 Technological adaptation also supported those activities which equip people to talk about dying.
 Gravetalk grew attendees, 130 compared to 98 the previous year, in roughly the same amount of sessions, 20 compared to 22.
 Also, despite significant disruption to schools during the pandemic, we could still equip teachers and pupils to talk about dying, death and grief.
 We held 29 Lifes Questions sessions, facilitating 549 delegates compared to 33 sessions and 670 delegates the previous year.
-In addition, our Life's Question's lead has used the year to develop a manual to aid further coaching and equipping of others outcomes of its service design work of the last few years by recruiting our first Community Connectors.
-The team focuses on building relationships in the community to facilitate signposting to Hospice services and other sources of support in the community; this marks a development in our strategy to build resilience in communities and support them to access to our healthcare partners and community groups.
+In addition, our Life's Question's lead has used the year to develop a manual to aid further coaching and equipping of others.